Christian nationalism: Hungary

-The Kingdom of Hungary under the leadership of Miklós Horthy is often seen by many historians as Christian nationalist in nature.
-Historian István Deák described the Horthy regime in the following way:
+The Kingdom of Hungary under the leadership of Miklós Horthy is seen by many historians as Christian nationalist in nature.
+Historian István Deák described the Horthy regime this way:

 Between 1919 and 1944 Hungary was a rightist country.
 Forged out of a counter-revolutionary heritage, its governments advocated a "nationalist Christian" policy; they extolled heroism, faith, and unity; they despised the French Revolution, and they spurned the liberal and socialist ideologies of the 19th century.
 The governments saw Hungary as a bulwark against bolshevism and bolshevism's instruments: socialism, cosmopolitanism, and Freemasonry.
 They perpetrated the rule of a small clique of aristocrats, civil servants, and army officers, and surrounded with adulation the head of the state, the counterrevolutionary Admiral Horthy.

 In 1944, the regency of Horthy was overthrown, and Nazi Government of National Unity led by Arrow Cross Party of Ferenc Szálasi was installed in its place.
 Although both Arrow Cross and established conservatives partook in "National Christian or Christian Nationalist ideology", Arrow Cross' antisemitism was much more extreme, and the Government of National Unity unleashed the Holocaust in Hungary.
 According to researcher and Holocaust survivor Moshe Y. Herczl:

 A considerable portion of the media in Hungary described the swastika as a symbol of the forces defending European Christian culture, struggling bravely against the danger of Red expansion from the east and against the Bolshevik-Jewish Weltanschauung.
 It served as a source of inspiration for the various cross movements, including the Arrow-Cross party.

 Hungarian Prime Minister Viktor Orbán has often advocated for Christian nationalism, both within Hungary and as a type of international movement including other European and American Christian nationalists.

 A 2024 Pew Research Center survey found that 1% of Hungarians self-identified as "religious nationalists".